-"I also want them to experience failures.
-The experience of learning to get up from where they fall is far more valuable then achieving academic excellence."
+“I also want them to experience failures.
+The experience of learning to get up from where they fall is far more valuable than achieving academic excellence.”

 “Failing will also keep them humble and learn to empathize with their weaker peers.
 Since they have gone through tough times, they can use their experience to help, comfort and encourage others.”